Creighton4Good/BlueJay-Bites/docs/CONTRIBUTING.md

 Write comments that are concise and helpful.
 Prefer comments that explain why something is done when the intent is not obvious from the code.
 Follow the existing code structure and naming conventions of the repository.
 Prioritize readability and consistency in method names, variable names, and file organization.
 Propose basic Java conventions: camelCase for variables/methods, PascalCase for classes, JavaDoc on public methods, max ~120 chars per line.
 Doesn't need to be strict, just enough that the codebase stays consistent.
-Use clear and descriptive commit messages that summarize the purpose of the change under 70 characters.
+Use clear and descriptive commit messages that summarize the purpose of the change in approximately under 70 characters.
 By contributing you agree that your contributions will be licensed under the licenses used in this project (MIT, GPLv3, etc)
 ### Before starting development
 If you want to help out with an existing bug report or feature request, leave a comment on that issue saying you want to try your hand at it.